William II of Württemberg: Early years

 William was born the son of Prince Frederick of Württemberg (1808–1870) by his wife Princess Catherine Frederica of Württemberg (1821–1898), herself the daughter of King William I of Württemberg (1781–1864).
 His parents were first cousins, being the children of two brothers, and William was their only child.

 William's growing years coincided with a progressive diminution of Württemberg's sovereignty and international presence, concomitant with the process of German unification.
 In 1870, Württemberg took the side of Prussia in the Franco-German War.
 In 1871, Württemberg became a state of the German Empire, a significant limitation on its sovereignty.

 King of Württemberg

 William's father died in 1870, but his mother lived to see him seated on the throne of Württemberg.
 In 1891, William succeeded his childless maternal uncle, King Charles I (1823–1891) and became King of Württemberg.
-This was not, as it may seem, a departure from the Salic law which governed succession in the German states; his claim to the throne came because he was the nearest agnatic heir of his maternal uncle, as the senior male-line descendant of Frederick I of Württemberg through his younger son Prince Paul.
+This was not, as it may seem, a departure from the Salic law which governed succession in the German states; his claim to the throne came because he was the nearest agnatic heir of his uncle, as the senior male-line descendant of Frederick I of Württemberg through his younger son Prince Paul.

 King William became a Generalfeldmarschall during World War I. In 1918, he was deposed from the throne along with the other German rulers.
-King William finally abdicated on 30 November 1918, ending over 800 years of Württemberg rule.
+King William finally abdicated on 30 November 1918, ending over 800 years of the House of Württemberg rule.
 He died in 1921 at Bebenhausen.